Kreindler Handling Death & Injury Cases Related to Keyless Push Button Ignitions on Automobiles

-Kreindler is representing people killed or injured by vehicles equipped with push button ignition technology which does not require that a physical key be inserted into an ignition in order to start a car.
+Kreindler is representing people killed or injured by vehicles equipped with push-button ignition technology which does not require that a physical key be inserted into an ignition in order to start a car.

 Kreindler in the Media

-Our investigation into these cases has disclosed not only fundamental safety flaws, but possible violations of Federal Motor Vehicle Safety Standards (FMVSS), section 114, which prohibits key removal when vehicles are running or in gear.
+Our investigation into these cases has disclosed not only fundamental safety flaws but possible violations of Federal Motor Vehicle Safety Standards (FMVSS), section 114, which prohibits key removal when vehicles are running or in gear.

+Kreindler is compiling a database of accidents and incidents related to keyless ignition systems.
 If you have experienced any issues with your keyless ignition vehicle, even incidents that have no led to injury, please contact us.